LFerOrtiz/LFerOrtiz/README.md

 - 👋 Hi, I’m Luis Fernando
-- Mechatronic engineer, technology and music lover.
+- I´m a Mechatronic engineer, who loves the technology and music.
-- Learning new things all the time and reinforcing what I have learned.
-Currently learning artificial intelligence with TensorFlow and ROS.
+- I like to learning new things all the time and reinforcing what I have learned.
+Currently learning artificial intelligence for apply on robotics with ROS.

 <!---
 LFerOrtiz/LFerOrtiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.